3. Acceleration, friction, drag effects and terminal velocity

 Describe an experiment to illustrate terminal velocity?

-How does a parachute work?
+How and why does a parachute work?

 Friction and motion (solid surface contact and objects moving through a fluid)